Graduate Program Head | Hee Man Park |

 Integrated Undergrad-Grad Programs

-Integrated B.S. in Labor and Human Resources and M.P.S. in Human Resources and Employment Relations
+Integrated B.S. in Labor and Human Resources and Master Of Human Resources and Employment Relations

 Requirements listed here are in addition to requirements listed in GCAC-210 Integrated Undergraduate-Graduate (IUG) Degree Programs.

-The integrated Labor and Human Resources B.S. and HRER M.P.S is a five-year program designed for academically talented World Campus baccalaureate students to obtain both the B.S. and the M.P.S. degrees in Labor and Human Resources and HRER in an intense, accelerated program of study.
+The integrated Labor and Human Resources B.S. and Master of Human Resources and Employment Relations (MHRER) is a five-year program designed for academically talented World Campus baccalaureate students to obtain both the B.S. in Labor and Human Resources and MHRER in an intense, accelerated program of study.
 Students will develop expertise in the human resources and employment relations field beyond the B.S. degree.
 The undergraduate curriculum introduces students to:

 The graduate curriculum provides for a more intensive, individualized, and focused examination of the human resources and employment relations field.
 It also provides an opportunity for students to explore a concentrated sub-area of the HRER field in depth.
 Upon completion of the integrated degree, students will have gained advanced knowledge and expertise from conducting and analyzing empirical work and participating in online classes that can be directly applied to the workplace.